 My mother wrote Mary’s family a letter, threatening legal action if Big Al was not returned unharmed.
 In a few weeks, Big Al arrived in our mailbox and my mother agreed not to press charges.

-I still have that stuffed bear today.
+that stuffed bear today.
 In fact, he sits above my desk because I was raised on golden-era Disney classics, and I would not want to live in a world without Big Al.

 Anyway, my wife and I went to a concert a few nights ago.
 It was supposed to be fun, but it left me feeling empty.
 A few guys onstage attempted to see how loud they could crank their amplifiers while having grand mal seizures.